 IRIE! dance theatre is Britain’s leading dance theatre company working in the field of African & Caribbean dance fusion.
 Founded in 1985 by Beverley Glean with the principal aim of heightening the profile of Black dance in Britain, the company set out to create a repertory of works reflective of the African Caribbean influence on the Black British cultural experience.

-To deliver and sustain a range of creative, educational and artistic activity based on stimuli derived from Africa and the Caribbean, the company promotes culture and diversity through training, outreach, performance and inspired partnerships.
+To deliver and sustain a range of creative, educational and artistic activity based on stimuli derived from Africa and the Caribbean.

-Our vision is an environment where African Peoples Dance (APD) is fully integrated into the teaching and practice of the wider dance agenda, making the form important to individuals, communities and society.
+Our vision is an environment where Dance of the African Diaspora (DAD) is fully integrated into the teaching and practice of the wider dance agenda, making the form important to individuals, communities and society.

 IRIE! dance theatre subscribes to the definition of APD as: